BlasBenito/spatialRF/README.md

 spatial structure of the training data.
 The end goal is minimizing the spatial autocorrelation of the model residuals as much as possible.

-This package implements two main methods to generate *spatial predictors* from the distance matrix of the data points:
+Two main methods to generate *spatial predictors* from the distance matrix of the data points are implemented in the package:

 -   Principal coordinate analysis of neighbor matrices [(Dray, Legendre, and